BrightoKusi/Drug-Toxicity-Prediction-App/README.md

 # 🧪 Toxicity Prediction App

-This app predicts the likelihood of a compound being toxic based on the **SR-ARE assay** from the NIH Tox21 dataset.
+This app predicts the likelihood of a compound being toxic based on the **SR-ARE (Stress Response - Antioxidant Response Element) assay** from the NIH Tox21 dataset.
 It uses an XGBoost machine learning model trained on molecular fingerprints ([Morgan Fingerprints](https://rdkit.org/docs/GettingStartedInPython.html#morgan-fingerprints-circular-fingerprints)).

 ## How to Use